 From generating new life-saving procedures to training residents, virtual reality has an abundance of applications for wellness and healthcare, from the clinical to the consumer.
 By 2021, the global market could be worth upwards of $3.8 billion.

-The above image shows how virtual reality can aid and guide healthcare experts while transforming their understanding of medical science and heal patients –
+The above image shows how virtual reality can aid and guide healthcare experts while transforming their understanding of medical science and healing patients –

 - Medical training